 “You don’t find time to be creative, you make time for it.”
-I had never heard this advice before until I heard Becky Higgins mention it on social media.
+I had never heard this advice before until I heard Becky Higgins mention it on her Instagram.
 Her comment made me think about how I could use that advice for my own life.
 After my daughter turned one, I realized that I was missing the creative part of my life.
 I wanted to bring it back, but didn’t know how I would find the time.

 But her advice is true!
 You don’t find the time, you MAKE the time.
 No matter if it’s scrapbooking, crafting, or doing other creative things.
 It’s all about choosing to prioritize your passion and making time for it in your life.
 That also doesn’t mean that you need to carve out hours every day to pursue your passions.
 It can be as quick as 15 minutes to practice that passion.

 Where can you make time to be creative?

 Are you able to get up a little earlier or stay up a little later?
 What about during lunch or naptime?
 Or during a break at work or on your lunch hour?
 How about swapping out TV time for creative time?

 All of these times are good options that work for some people.
 With your own schedule, there are different possibilities to make the time.
 But I know what you are thinking about right now.
 Even if I could make that extra time a priority, I really don’t want to sacrifice what I’m currently doing.
 Then I have to say to you, this creative passion isn’t a priority for you.
 Is what you are doing now throughout your entire day all of your top priorities?
 Would your creative passion come above any one of those things you do every day?

 This was the case for me as I tried to “find” the time.
 I didn’t want to change my schedule or stop doing some of the useless things in my daily routine.
 Instead, I kept looking at my schedule to find a time where I wasn’t already doing something.
 But that’s exactly why I could never “find” the time.
 It was nowhere to be found, so I had to make the time to fit it into my life.

 Evaluate your schedule to make time to be creative